Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Materials and Methods

 Having studied the active colloid in bulk, we study its physical behaviour when confined in cylindrical environments of different radii.
 The cylinder is composed of DPD overlapping particles, properly aligned along the $x$ axis at given angles.
-Overlapped DPD particles are left out of the time integration and thus can be used to model a wall.
+Overlapped DPD particles are left out of the time integration and their DPD interactions are switched off thus they can be used to model a wall.
 Particles are first evenly distributed along a circumference in the $yz$-plane and then this circumference is repeated through the $x$-axis.
 The separation of the particles is chosen so that the roughness of the inner surface of the cylinder is the same along the angular and longitudinal directions.
 Periodic boundary condition (PBC) are applied along the longitudinal direction ($x$ axis).
 Particles' interaction parameters are reported in table \ref{tab:DPDparam-colloid}.

-DPD interactions between cylinder particles have been switched off.
 Choosing DPD interactions for modelling the collisions with the channel allows us to maintain a large time step $\Delta t = 10^{-2}$.
 Due to the softness of the DPD interactions, we have appropriately set the DPD parameters for the channel particles to avoid leaking of solvent particles through the channel wall.
 Moreover, DPD enables adding a friction between the solvent and the channel wall.
 In our case, we have tested that for high enough values of $\gamma$ we are able to simulate Poiseuille flow.
-However, for our study we have decided to explore low values of $\gamma$: this corresponds to the implementation of slip boundary conditions at channel's walls.
+However, for our study we have decided to explore low values of $\gamma$, which correspond to the implementation of slip boundary conditions at the channel's surface.